 Plus, I’m kinda surprised at the price of the commercially-produced seasoning mix.
 I can make it myself in minutes right here at home.
 It’s fresher and cheaper too.

 Plus homemade seasoning is more adaptable too.
 Don’t like that much cumin?
 Cut back some.
-Don’t want that much salt?
-Adjust to your tastes.
+On a low-sodium diet?
+Adjust salt to your tastes.
 Like a little more chili powder?
 Knock yourself out!

 Since I cook dry pinto beans so often I like to have this seasoning mix at the ready.
 That way I just measure out 3 Tablespoons per pound of dried beans that I’m cooking.